Updated, June 2022

 A handful of super funds have already implemented a retirement solution that addresses these requirements.

-Among the first was Equip Super, which developed a bucket strategy based on the experience of its financial planners in 2014.
-The cleverly named MyPension strategy starts with three buckets: a conservative buck (40 per cent), a growth bucket (40 per cent) and cash (20 per cent).
+Among the first was Equip Super, which developed a bucket strategy based on the experience of its financial planners.
+The cleverly named MyPension strategy starts with three buckets: growth (39.5 per cent), conservative (39.5 per cent) and cash (21 per cent).
 It uses this as the basis from which it tailors the strategy to the individual circumstances of its members.

 Earlier this year, Telstra Super launched a strategy that follows a similar idea.
 LifeStyle contains an optional cash component that members can draw an income from.
 The rest of the money can be invested in four different options, depending on the level of risk a member is willing to take.
 These four options are also optimised for income generation and tax efficiency.

-QSuper launched its Lifetime Pension in March this year and this strategy has adopted an innovative way to provide income for life, regardless of how long a person lives.
+QSuper launched its Lifetime Pension in April and this strategy has adopted an innovative way to provide income for life, regardless of how long a person lives.
 Members can put in as little as $10,000 or as much as the transfer balance cap, which is $1.7 million.

 It combines the purchase amount of every person buying into the product into a pool and invests that amount into QSuper’s balanced option.
 The income stream is annually adjusted based on the investment performance of the balanced option and the mortality rate of the people in the pool.